egzakt/UnifikDoctrineBehaviorsBundle/README.md

 The metadatable behavior lets you specify metadata information on an entity.
 Three metadata are currently supported : Title, Description and Keywords.

+If blank, the metaTitle will be auto-generated using the __toString method of the entity.

 To activate the metadatable behavior, simply use the Trait in the entity you want to behave as metadatable :

 ```php